-The new Wrath of the Soul-Forge King box comes with two new models: A larger Azrael with a new hat and a physical manifestation of Vashtorr, the newest player in the Great Game between the Gods of Chaos.
+The Wrath of the Soul-Forge King box released late in 9th edition came with two new models: A larger Azrael with a new hat and a physical manifestation of Vashtorr, the newest player in the Great Game between the Gods of Chaos.
 If you’re looking for a review of the Azrael mini, you can either read our other article or I can save you the time: He is a Space Marine.
-On the other hand, if you’re looking for a review of this sick new daemon model, you’ve come to the right place.
+On the other hand, the much more interesting model of the two was the new Daemon.

 The Model